A Quick Guide to Student Services

 Ely Center 132

-The Office of Residence Life and Housing is responsible for overseeing the six University residence halls, Kendall Apartments, and Denison House.
+The Office of Residence Life and Housing is responsible for overseeing the six University residence halls, Kendall Apartments, and the Faculty Row Houses.
 Residence Life and Housing provides quality programming, ensures the safety and security of the residents, proper referrals to available services on campus, maintains discipline in the residence halls, and runs several paraprofessional programs in and out of the residence halls.
 Residence Life and Housing also provides incoming and outgoing fax service in the main office for students.

 College Hall 310

 Risk Management assists and advises the University community in its risk management responsibilities by identifying, analyzing, evaluating, and controlling risk to minimize or eliminate threat of damage, accident, or injury to individuals and property.
-In the event of an accident, the Risk Management office assists the University in recovering its assets in a cost-effective manner.
 Risk Management is also responsible for developing and maintaining a program for effective protection of the University's staff, faculty, teachers and students, property, and income.

 STUDENT BODY GOVERNMENT